Last updated on 8 April 2021

 “Urinary incontinence (uncontrolled leakage of urine) is usually mild and will often improve over time,” clarifies Dr Tan.
 “Wearing protective pads may help during your recovery period.
 Your doctor should also be able to recommend some exercises to help strengthen your pelvic floor muscles.”
 If these problems persist, make sure to consult your doctor.

-Meanwhile, the risk of erectile dysfunction really depends on your age, existing sexual function and swelling of the prostate.
+The risk of erectile dysfunction depends on your age, existing sexual function and swelling of the prostate.
 In some cases, the latter means nerve damage is unavoidable.
 However, your doctor may be able to provide treatment to improve this condition, so make sure you have a chat with them if you’re worried.

 Are minimally invasive prostatectomies suitable for everyone?